WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step2-image-08.png"/>

 A page will appear notifying you to check your email to complete your registraion.
-Check your email account that you just used to register for your Bluemix account and open the email.
+Check the email account that you supplied to register for your Bluemix account and open the email.

 <img src="./media/Step2-image-09.png"/>